Jerald/cmpt489finalreport/index.md

 ### LLVM

 With all the talk about how much trouble we had with LLVM related things, you might think we've already covered our troubles with LLVM.
 I wish that were true, but this is only the beginning.
 We don't call it HeLLVM for nothing.

+#### Being Selected

+A core part of LLVM's backend compilation phase is turning its IR into a sort of internal pseudo-assembly it uses to "select" the actually assembly instruction for a given backend.
+Relevant to us, this is the process which takes a given LLVM Intrinsic and correctly translates it to the relevant x86 assembly mnemonic.
+At least that's what it's supposed to do.
+We ran into a number of issues where LLVM returned an error saying it "couldn't select" an assembly instruction from one of our Intrinsics.

+#### Narrowing Down The Problem

+Our first thought was that we had somehow found an incorrect intrinsic, or were perhaps using it wrong.
+This took us delving deep into the LLVM source to look for the problem.
+What we found was that the Intrinsic did in fact exist, and we were in fact using it right.
+So what were we doing wrong?
+Unfortunately, the answer was *nothing*.

+#### Getting To The Bottom Of It

+It turns out that when LLVM said it "couldn't select" an instruction, it wasn't lying.
+It seems that the version of LLVM used in icgrep simply doesn't implement the ability to use the instruction we wanted.
+LLVM literally couldn't generate the right assembly because, as far as it was aware, the instruction didn't exist.
+We had hoped that when we finally got to the bottom of this issue, we would find some way to remedy it.
+But sadly, this is a problem we have no way to fix and can only hope has been found in modern versions of LLVM.